Disaster recovery guide for Bitbucket Data Center

 Step 1.
 Install Bitbucket Data Center 4.8 or later

 Install Bitbucket Data Center on the standby instance the same way you would set up a primary instance.
 The standby instance is effectively an exact replica of the primary instance, and therefore requires all the components deployed in the primary to be deployed in the standby.
-This includes a single node or clustered data center instance, database, Elasticsearch and a file server to serve the shared home folder.
+This includes a single node or clustered data center instance, database, search server and a file server to serve the shared home folder.
 See Installing Bitbucket Data Center for specific, detailed installation procedures.

 DO NOT start Bitbucket on the standby